 SnapMap also allows you to customise your Doom Marine and weapons, though annoyingly uses its own separate unlocks and settings without copying over your multiplayer setup (or vice versa) meaning you have to set up your character independently on each.

-DOOM is available now on PC, Xbox One and PlayStation 4 and is currently available for free with selected ASUS motherboards.
+DOOM is available now on PC, Xbox One and PlayStation 4.